Role and Functions of RBI

 Asset Development Fund

-- To meet the internal capital expenditure and
+- It helps to meet the internal capital expenditure and new investments in RBI’s subsidiaries and associate institutions.

 Currency & Gold Revaluation Reserve (CGRA)